Sydney Guilaroff: Career with Metro Goldwyn Mayer

 Guilaroff's rise to prominence as a hairdresser to the stars was championed by actress Joan Crawford, who brought him to Hollywood and MGM, where he was chief hair stylist from 1934 to the late 1970s.

-At a time when a star's appearance was a significant function of the studio's image machine, Guilaroff's skills created distinctive looks that not only raised stars' profiles, but inspired many of their fans to have their hair styled similarly.
+At a time when a star's appearance played an important role in studio marketing, Guilaroff created distinctive looks that influenced popular hairstyle trends among fans.

 “…[Guilaroff] gave Claudette Colbert her bangs, made Lucille Ball a redhead, gave Judy Garland her Wizard of Oz braids, and cut, curled, coiffed and cosseted virtually every other MGM star in his 40-year reign as Hollywood’s most creative and celebrated hairdresser.”

-Guilaroff maintained his most formidable undertaking had been his work for the 1938 film Marie Antoinette, for which 2,000 court wigs were required and an additional 3,000 wigs for the extra players.
+Guilaroff considered his most demanding work to have been the 1938 film Marie Antoinette, for which 2,000 court wigs were required and an additional 3,000 wigs for the extra players.
 He was uncredited as hair stylist for Vivien Leigh in Gone With the Wind (1939).

 Grace Kelly chose Guilaroff to style her hair for her 1956 wedding to Prince Rainier of Monaco.

 Guilaroff tinted Lucille Ball's hair flame red for Du Barry Was a Lady (MGM, 1943).
 She was so pleased, she kept it that way for the rest of her life.

 When Lena Horne filmed her introductions to her scenes in the MGM musical documentary That's Entertainment!
 III (1994), she requested that Guilaroff come out of retirement to style her hair, some 50 years after he first styled it in Cabin in the Sky (1943).

 Notable clients

-Over his long and distinguished career, Guilaroff's clients included Elizabeth Taylor, Judy Garland, Lana Turner, Greta Garbo, Lena Horne, Greer Garson, Debbie Reynolds, Ann-Margret, Barbara Stanwyck, Cyd Charisse, Marilyn Monroe, Katharine Hepburn, Ingrid Bergman, Hedy Lamarr, Kathryn Grayson, Liza Minnelli, Clare Booth Luce, Ginger Rogers, Geraldine Page, Libby Holman, and Jane Fonda.
+Over his career, Guilaroff's clients included Elizabeth Taylor, Judy Garland, Lana Turner, Greta Garbo, Lena Horne, Greer Garson, Debbie Reynolds, Ann-Margret, Barbara Stanwyck, Cyd Charisse, Marilyn Monroe, Katharine Hepburn, Ingrid Bergman, Hedy Lamarr, Kathryn Grayson, Liza Minnelli, Clare Booth Luce, Ginger Rogers, Geraldine Page, Libby Holman, and Jane Fonda.
 He was the stylist of choice for such male stars as Cary Grant, Clark Gable, Fred Astaire, James Stewart, Spencer Tracy and Frank Sinatra.